copygirl/cord/README.md

 # cord

-**cord** is chat bot framework, currently supporting IRC and Discord as well as the name of our personal bot residing thhe *#obsidian* community IRC channel and Discord server.
+**cord** is chat bot framework, currently supporting IRC and Discord, as well as the name of our personal bot residing the *#obsidian Research* IRC channel and Discord server.
+This is undoubtedly the best bot written JavaScript.
+If you openly disagree, you'll hurt its feelings. cord identifies as an agender robot-kin and prefers the pronoun "it".

+## Features

 One of cord's strengths is its modularity:

 - **Sockets** provide a common interface for dealing with different services.
 - **Plugs** is just our obviously *brilliant* way of saying "plugins".